specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 ### Updates

 As you know, things can change during the design phase.
-One nifty advantage of using Speckle is that you can have real-time updates as they do!
+One nifty advantage of using Speckle is that you can have real-time updates as soon as they are sent!

-Each receiver will notify users when there's a newer commit on a given branch; moreover, if set to "auto-receive", it will automatically pull that data down!
+Each receiver will notify users when there's a newer commit on a given branch.
+Moreover, if set to "auto-receive" mode, the connector will automatically pull that data down!
 Here's a quick video of a live-update session:

 [live updates](./img-collab-gh/live-updates.mp4)

 :::tip

-Note: sometimes it's better *not* to have live updates.
+Note: Sometimes it's better *not* to have live updates.
 I mean, who would want to publish design data out before it's ready?
-That's why the default behaviour of Senders and Receivers is set to "manual": publish data when you're ready drafting; pull new data in at your leisure!
+That's why the default behaviour of Senders and Receivers is set to "manual" - publish data when you're ready drafting and pull new data in at your leisure!

 :::